Policy on Naming University Facilities and Activities

 5.5.5 The Athletics and Advancement Committee of the Board of Trustees shall review recommendations from the Chancellor and select those to be recommended to the Board of Trustees for final approval.

 5.5.6 The Board of Trustees will review the recommendation from the Athletics and Advancement Committee and will act on the proposal.
 With approval of the Board chair, the board may act to accept naming proposals as a group under one action.

-5.5.7 The naming proposal recommendations may be heard in closed session at the recommendation of the Chancellor, the Athletics and Advancement Committee and/or the Board of Trustees.
+5.5.7 The naming proposal recommendations may be heard in closed session of either the Athletics and Advancement Committee and/or the Board of Trustees.

 5.5.8 Transfer of Donations

-126.96.36.199 When a facility or activity is to be named in consideration of a financial contribution, the money or other property constituting the donation shall be transferred to the university or one of its related foundations, or its future transfer shall be assured through signed documentation before official action shall be taken.
+When a facility or program is to be named in consideration of a financial contribution, the gift shall have been received by the University or affiliated foundation, or its future receipt shall be assured through the appropriate signed gift agreement, before a naming action shall be taken, as follows:

 5.5.9 Shared Funding for Naming Opportunities

 22.214.171.124 Naming opportunities are intended to recognize individuals, organizations or families for their efforts on behalf of the university.Required gift levels may not be split into units among unrelated individuals, with recognition conferred in multiple or hyphenated name fashion, without prior permission of the Board of Trustees.